jrodal98/Grade-Manager/README.md

 ### Saving files, opening files, and similar
 It basically works the same as any other software.
 Just go to the File menubar or use common shortcuts (Ctrl+S is save, etc).
 The extension for the application is .grdb, short for gradebook.

+## Advanced Features

+I am looking into adding a few advanced features for powerusers.
+I will add them to the readme as they are developed.

+### Bash-like expansion

+Create multiple assignments that follow the same naming pattern by putting a bash pattern in for the assignment name.
+For example the assignment name could be `Homework {1..3}` and the application will automatically generate assignments named `Homework 1`, `Homework 2`, and `Homework 3`.

 ## Acknowledgements

 The first depicted dark theme is QDarkStyle by Colin Duquesnoy and can be found [here](https://github.com/ColinDuquesnoy/QDarkStyleSheet).
 The second depicted dark theme is QTDark by Emanuel Claesson and can be found [here](https://github.com/EClaesson/QTDark).